Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 Restrictions

 The parenthesised letters indicate the type of the preceding variable.
-The backwards stack pointer (LFPT) never occurs as an argument toUNSTACK.
+The backwards stack pointer (LFPT

 Action